priyansh-dimri/pressie/docs/architecture-decisions.md

 - Decision: We are going to use Passport with JWT Strategy for authentication process
 - Reason: JWT allows stateless and scalable authentication

+### 26-05-2025 - Adding guards and role based decorator

+- Decision: We are using custom guards and Decorators to manage the access control
+- Reason: They separate the authentication and authorization concern.